mkeerthiasm/crowdfunding_backend/README.md

 ### About Kindlyfund
-{{ Childhood should be a canvas splashed with vibrant hues of fun and possibility.
+Childhood should be a canvas splashed with vibrant hues of fun and possibility.
 But for some children, those colors can fade.
 Kindly Fund is a paintbrush dipped in kindness, ready to reimagine their world with the magic of toys.
-Each donation, like a brushstroke, adds a splash of joy, a burst of laughter, and a reminder that even the smallest dreams deserve to shine. }}
+Each donation, like a brushstroke, adds a splash of joy, a burst of laughter, and a reminder that even the smallest dreams deserve to shine.

 ### User Stories
-{{ As a caring individual who believes every child deserves a joyful childhood, I want to donate to Kindly Fund so I can help bring the magic of toys to children facing challenges, filling their lives with laughter, imagination, and a reminder that their dreams matter.}}
+ As a caring individual who believes every child deserves a joyful childhood, I want to donate to Kindly Fund so I can help bring the magic of toys to children facing challenges, filling their lives with laughter, imagination, and a reminder that their dreams matter.

 ### Intended Audience/